Kaliwa Low Dam: Approval of Kaliwa Low Dam proposal

 The project, with its revised scope, was approved at the May 29, 2014, meeting of the NEDA Board, which is chaired by President Benigno Aquino III.

 On July 28, 2014, President Aquino cited Kaliwa dam in his 5th State of the Nation Address as one of the infrastructure projects approved by his administration as part of its drought prevention efforts.

-In 2015, two consortia were pre-qualified to bid for the undertaking of the Kaliwa Dam project — the SMC-K Water Consortium, which is a partnership between San Miguel Holdings Corp. and Korea Water Resources Corp.; and the Abeima-Datem Consortium, which is a partnership between Albeinsa Infraestructura Medio Ambiento S.A and Datem Inc.
+In 2015, two consortia were pre-qualified to bid for the undertaking of the Kaliwa Dam project — the SMC-K Water Consortium, which is a partnership between San Miguel Corporation and Korea Water Resources Corporation; and the Abeima-Datem Consortium, which is a partnership between Albeinsa Infraestructura Medio Ambiento S.A and Datem Inc.

 Government shift to Chinese proposal

+On November 20, 2018, the MWSS signed a US$211.21 million preferential buyer's credit loan agreement with the Export-Import Bank of China (China Eximbank) to finance 85% of the total cost for the project.
+The commercial engineering, procurement, and construction (EPC) contract was awarded to the China Energy Engineering Corporation (CEEC).

+The terms of the agreement include a 2.0% annual interest rate, a 20-year maturity period, and a 7-year grace period.
+In December 2022, the Supreme Court of the Philippines declared the loan agreement constitutional and valid, dismissing petitions challenging its procurement and terms.

 In 2019, under the administration of President Rodrigo Duterte, the government revealed that it would not continue with the project under a public–private partnership agreement as proposed during the Aquino administration, but would instead pursue the project using Official Development Assistance loan from China.

 Some lawyers noted that the interest rate of the Chinese deal was 2%, while the Japanese deal that was sidelined by the government only had a 1.25% interest.
 The Japanese have since renewed their call for the Philippine government to reconsider their proposal.

+The MWSS targets completing the Kaliwa Dam project by 2028, following the schedule authorized by the Economy and Development Council.
+As of late 2025, overall progress stood at 26%, with the agency continuing to assess its execution timeline.